jeremybmerrill/flyover/README.md

 What's that plane flying overhead?

 I live underneath a flight path for airplanes arriving at LaGuardia Airport in New York.
 When I hear the planes, I get curious: where are those people coming from?
 I wrote this to find out.
+You can read more about my feelings [here](http://jeremybmerrill.com/blog/2016/01/flyover.html).

 How does this work?
 -------------------